 Why Loving Kinky Curls?

-My focus is discovering, experimenting and creating natural homemade hair care products and sharing the results, tips & recipes to help women transition their DAMAGED hair back to natural, ON A BUDGET!
+My focus is discovering, experimenting and creating natural DIY hair products and sharing recipes on this platform to help women restore their DAMAGED hair.

-I understand you may not have the time to actually follow every one of these recipes and therefore, I have created a Recommended Products page to help you pick hair products that are made specifically for natural afro-textured/curly hair.
-Click on the image below to see the products that I recommend.
+I understand you may not have the time to actually follow every one of these recipes and therefore, I have curated a page with ESSENTIAL PRODUCTS and tools that you will need on this link:

-In addition to sharing hair care recipes, I share useful content that will help women of African descent understand their hair and develop simple, easy to follow hair care routines.
+In addition to sharing hair care recipes, I share useful content that will you understand and take good care of your hair.
 Find all blog posts here

 - Learn how to grow 4C Hair fast!